 To avoid risking potential TLOG corruption, there is a strictOwnershipCheck property on the JTAMigratableTargetMBean.
-This way, when a primary Managed Server attempts to boot up and it finds that it cannot connect to the Administration Server (for the manual JTA migration policy) or the Singleton Master (for the automatic JTA migration policy), then it will verify its independence by checking the value of the strictOwnershipCheck, as follows:
+This way, when a primary Managed Server attempts to boot up and it finds that it cannot connect to the Administration Server (for the manual JTA migration policy) or the Singleton Master (for the automatic JTA migration policy), then it verifies its independence by checking the value of the strictOwnershipCheck, as follows:

 - True This is the recommended setting.
-The primary Managed Server will throw an exception and fail to boot. - False The primary Managed Server will skip Transaction Recovery Service failback, then it can boot successfully.
+The primary Managed Server throws an exception and fail to boot. - False The primary Managed Server skips the Transaction Recovery Service failback, then it can boot successfully.
 This poses the same TLOG corruption risk as in WebLogic Server 9.2 or earlier.